Hello, my name is Melanie from the UK, and I was 39 when I suffered from AFE with my fourth child in October 2006.

 Medications/ Side Effects

-My family were wonderful and really helped me.
+Survival Tips My family was wonderful and really helped me.
 My husband answered my questions time and time again, filling in gaps in my memory.
 My hospital and consultant were incredible.
 They were there for me and couldn’t have been more helpful and considerate.
 Finding other AFE survivors is a huge source of comfort.
-The feeling you are not alone counts for a lot.
+The feeling that you are not alone counts for a lot.

 Future Pregnancy